Adjusting to parenthood

 Most people find the first six to eight weeks to be the hardest with a new baby, and whilst people may not openly discuss many of the challenges in these early weeks of parenthood (if at all), there are a number of common hurdles you may face at this time.

-The greatest challenges that people commonly experience in their first weeks of parenthood include:
+The greatest challenges that parents commonly experience in their first weeks of parenthood include:

 Recovering from birth – particularly if this has been traumatic or your were highly dissatisfied with the quality of care you received.